pulumi/docs/content/blog/getting-started-with-k8s-part4/index.md

 ### Deployment

-Let’s look at the Deployment, step-by-step.
-The `spec` matches the Deployment to the Headless Service using a selector that matches the labels.
+Let’s look at the StatefulSet, step-by-step.
+The `spec` matches the StatefulSet to the Headless Service using a selector that matches the labels.
 We assign it a service name, specify a single replica, and a `RollingUpdate` update strategy.
 Note that this is the default update strategy, but it’s a good practice to declare it.

 {{< gist pulumipus a8177859dad6efbadc600c49ab678008 >}}